 - 1974: American Association, Wichita Aeros 26.
 Led the league in homers while appearing in only 92 games, hitting a Home Run every 12.2 at bats.

-- Career: Hit more than 400 home runs, drove in more than 1,325 runs and totaled more than 3,500 total bases as a professional.
+- Career: Hit 424 home runs, drove in more than 1,325 runs and totaled more than 3,500 total bases as a professional.

 - Career: Won more than 200 games as a minor league manager

 - 1961: Adrian graduates from Sarasota High School in Sarasota, FL.
-He is the very first 'Sailor' alumni to make the major leagues.
+He is the very first 'Sailor' alumni to make it to the major leagues.